cbrt-mihai/ArduinoTriviaMurderParty/README.md

 # Trivia Murder Party, an Arduino trivia minigame
 <p align="right" >  <i> author: Burța Mihai-Cătălin </i> </p>

+## Architecture

+  <p> The code is split up in many functions, depending on the functionality.
+The main function is the one in loop(), that is the main engine of the code.
+It's made up of several states that change depending on what was selected on the LCD.
+The functions: writePlayer() and readPlayer() communicate with the EEPROM. </p>

 ## Backstory

   <p> Since the beginning of the project, when we were tasked to think about a game to build, I knew I had to create a different type of game than my colleagues, not to flex or anything, but to stand out. </p>